Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Methods

 where $R_s$ and $\Sigma_s$ are the scale radius and density, $\gamma$, $\beta$ and $\alpha$ are the inner outer and transition slopes, respectively, and $\delta$ is the slope of the tidal modification at radius $r_t$, which is typically the tidal radius, but in our case, it is left as a free parameter.
 Similarly, for the stars, we fit a Plummer surface mass profile with:

 with $a$ being the scale radius and $M_0$ the total mass.
 We additionally use the same tidal modification for this profile as done for the Zhao profile.

-From these fitted profiles, we obtain the projected half-mass radius\footnote{For the Plummer profile, we use the best-fit scale radius a, as the tidal modification is usually not utilized in the fit and is not converged, sometimes resulting in diverging mass profiles.} and the profiles are further used to compute the luminosity-weighted line-of-sight velocity dispersion via Equation~\ref{eq:lum_w}.
+From these fitted profiles, we obtain the projected half-mass radius\footnote{For the Plummer profile, we use the best-fit scale radius $a$, as the tidal modification is usually not utilized in the fit and is not converged, sometimes resulting in diverging mass profiles.} and the profiles are further used to compute the luminosity-weighted line-of-sight velocity dispersion via Equation~\ref{eq:lum_w}.

 Both the `Wolf analysis' and dynamical modelling with {\sc pyGravSphere} are performed exclusively on the \emph{bound} particles, as identified with {\sc SUBFIND}.
 Any particles that are tidally stripped (identified as unbound) in any given snapshot are ignored in the analysis of future snapshots.
-In modelling with {\sc pyGravSphere}, we pay additional attention to the line-of-sight velocity dispersion profiles, ensuring that no data points lie outside the tidal radius of the galaxy and are not significant outliers from the main body of the galaxy.
+Aside from these constraints, we use all bound particles in our analysis.
+We note that this at least doubles the spectroscopic sample used in \citet{Read2_2019} for poorer resolved systems like Ursa Minor, but is comparable to samples expected in the near future from e.g. Prime Focus Spectrograph on Subaru \citep{pfs_dwarfs}.
+In modelling with {\sc pyGravSphere}, where the velocity dispersion profiles can be particularly finely binned, with $N/\sqrt{N}$ binning, we pay additional attention to the line-of-sight velocity dispersion profiles, ensuring that no data points lie outside the tidal radius of the galaxy and are not significant outliers from the main body of the galaxy.